raygun101/MarkupKit/README.md

     @property (nonatomic) CGFloat layoutMarginBottom;
     @property (nonatomic) CGFloat layoutMarginRight;

+The `value` property is used to associate an optional value with the cell.
+It is similar to the `tag` property but is not limited to integer values:

+    @property (nonatomic, nullable) id value;

 Finally, the `processMarkupInstruction:data` and `appendMarkupElementView:` methods are added to support markup processing, as discussed earlier:

     - (void)processMarkupInstruction:(NSString *)target data:(NSString *)data;